TheCandidStartup/TheCandidStartup.github.io/_drafts/vaillant_arotherm_heat_pump.md

 First thing Monday morning I got a text from Damon saying that the team would be with me as planned, but that he had been called away to another job.
 The two man team arrived in a van each, bringing the mystery hot water system with them.
 They were followed through the day by deliveries of materials, including the heat pump and new radiators.
 One radiator was missing, one arrived damaged and was promptly returned.

 The four available radiators were installed and the system refilled so that we'd have heating and hot water for another day.
-Most radiators were straight forward swaps reusing the existing plumbing.
+Most radiators were straightforward swaps reusing the existing plumbing.
 In a couple of cases the old radiator used imperial measurements and the closest new metric equivalent wasn't an exact match.
 The team offered to lift floor boards and adjust piping out of sight.
 I was happy to avoid that.
 Having a little more copper pipework on show doesn't bother me at all.

 {% include candid-image.html src="/assets/images/home-assistant/metric-radiator-resize.jpg" alt="Metric radiator resize" %}